A Devastating Choice

 Ibrahim, a shopkeeper, and his wife were the only Christians living in their neighborhood in Mosul.
 They got along well with their Muslim neighbors.
-But when the self-proclaimed Islamic State (IS) captured the city in June 2014, Ibrahim was faced with a devastating choice: convert to Islam, pay a special tax, or leave his home.
+But when the self-proclaimed Islamic State (IS) captured the city in June 2014, it issued an ultimatum and Ibrahim was faced with a devastating choice: convert to Islam, pay a special tax, or leave his home.

 Ibrahim joined his family in Qaraqosh.
 Even then he thought he’d only be gone a few days—he thought Iraqi troops would liberate Mosul.
 But that didn’t happen.

 Ibrahim’s stay in Qaraqosh was brief.
 In early August 2014, less than three weeks after he arrived, IS swept through Qaraqosh as well.
 Ibrahim and his family were forced to flee again.
 He still hoped he could return shortly.
 But it was not to be.

 Ibrahim and his wife, both of whom have cancer, settled in a container in Ankawa, a predominantly Christian suburb of Erbil.
 Torn from their home, their business, their friends, and their community, they had no choice but to make a new life.
 For months, Ibrahim's former Muslim neighbors would call to ask if he was OK—but he has not heard from them since the phone lines were cut.